Dmitriyrus99/custom-erpnext/ferum_custom/docs/business_processes/project_contract_management.md

 ### User Interface

-- Project records are managed through ERPNext’s standard form interface, customized for ServiceProject.
+Project records are managed through ERPNext’s standard form interface, customized for Project.
-- The form includes fields for all contract info and a table for service objects.
+- The form includes fields for all contract info and a table for assets.
-- The PM uses this form to add objects and set details.
+- The PM uses this form to add assets and set details.
-- A custom dashboard or summary view for projects is provided, showing linked Service Requests, total invoices issued, and other KPIs per project (e.g.
-- number of open requests).
+- A custom dashboard or summary view for projects is provided, showing linked Issues, total invoices issued, and other KPIs per project (e.g., number of open issues).
-- In the custom React frontend, a Project Management module offers list and detail views for projects – allowing quick search/filter (by client or status) and viewing all related entities (objects, requests, reports, invoices) in one place.
+- In the custom React frontend, a Project Management module offers list and detail views for projects – allowing quick search/filter (by client or status) and viewing all related entities (assets, issues, timesheets, invoices) in one place.
 - This gives project managers a one-stop view of contract performance.